opiopan/elflet/hosttool/README.md

 ```

 ## Usage
-Run each command with `--help` option.
+Run each command with `--help` option.
 It will show syntax and option's descritption.